Reevoc/Enhancing-Protein-Structure-Analysis/README.md

 2. A larger model with many layers.
 3. A large model with a low number of layers.

 There was no clear victor, but marginal improvements were observed in certain scenarios.
-The results will be explained in more detail later in [Results](#results).
+The results will be explained in more detail later in Results

 #### Model1